BabyTravel UK Logo BabyTravel UK

 Our recommendation

 For most UK twin families, the Mountain Buggy Duet or Baby Jogger City Mini GT2 Double cover the majority of daily use cases well.
 The Duet wins if space is tight daily; the City Mini GT2 Double wins if you prioritise ride comfort and terrain versatility.
-For newborn twins specifically, the Baby Jogger City Select's two-carrycot capability makes it the more genuinely newborn-ready option.
+For newborn twins specifically, the Baby Jogger City Mini GT2 Double's fully-flat recline makes it one of the more genuinely newborn-ready options.

 Related reading